hth313/lib41/README.md

 To use a routine, simply declare the desired routine with `.extern` and it is ready to use in your source file.

+To make it even simpler, the `lib41.h` header file provide all the `.extern` declaration and some macros that makes it easier to define a FAT entry that also can be used by RPN programs in the same module.

 If it is a complete function then just add it to your function address
 table:

     #include "lib41.h"
             ...
             FAT ASHFX

 That is it!
 You now have imported the `ASHFX` function to your module and it is ready to be used by any local RPN program!

-To use a subroutine (that is not a named function), simply declare it and it is ready to be called using `gsbp` or `golp` (page relocatable calls):
+In addition there are some support subroutines (not named routines for the FAT), they can be called using `gsbp` or `golp` (page relocatable calls):

     #include "lib41.h"
             ...
             gsbp    errorMessage  ; key code error
             .messl  "KEYCODE ERR"